brianpetro/obsidian-smart-templates/README.md

-# Smart Commands for Obsidian
+# Smart Templates for Obsidian

-Smart Commands allows you to create and use configurable commands utilizing Smart Environments.
+Smart Templates allows you to create and use configurable templates utilizing Smart Environments.

-Smart Commands is a companion plugin to [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections/), a plugin for Obsidian that implements a Smart Environment for utilizing AI to enhance your notes.
+Smart Templates is a companion plugin to [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections/), a plugin for Obsidian that implements a Smart Environment for utilizing AI to enhance your notes.

 ## Features

-### Smart Templates

 Create and use customizable templates with dynamic variables.